 Heat oven to 350°F. Slightly crush 8 (25x12-inch) pieces of aluminum foil to make 8 (3 1/2-inch) balls of foil; flatten slightly.
 Place foil balls onto large ungreased baking sheet, flattened-side up.

 Press each biscuit into 5 1/2-inch circle.
 Brush with melted butter; sprinkle with cheese and Italian seasoning.
 Place 1 circle dough over each foil ball, shaping gently to fit, but not allowing dough to touch baking sheet.
 Bake 14-18 minutes or until golden brown.
 Carefully remove bowls from foil.
 Set aside.

 Drain scallops; pat dry with paper towels.
 Set aside.

-To serve, ladle soup into each bread bowl.
+Ladle soup into each bread bowl to serve.